minio/docs/source/operations/data-recovery/recover-after-drive-failure.rst

 remounting drives.
 The output should include messages identifying each formatted and empty drive.

-Use :mc:`mc admin heal` to monitor the overall healing status on the deployment.
+Use :mc:`mc admin heal` to monitor the overall :ref:`healing <minio-concepts-healing>` status on the deployment.
 MinIO aggressively heals replaced drive(s) to ensure rapid recovery from the degraded state.